vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

 - Learn about the Schema created in NebulaGraph, including names and properties of Tags and Edge types, and more.

-- Hadoop has been installed and started, and the Hive Metastore database (MySQL in this example) has been started.
+- The Hive Metastore database (MySQL in this example) has been started.

 ## Steps